 Saving Our Avian Resources (Soar)

-photo images on this page are copyrighted by the photographer,
+photo images on this page are copyrighted by the nature photographer,

-Ron Wulff, Jr., who has graciously allowed them to be used by
+Ron Wulff, Jr., who graciously allows them to be used by

 nonprofit organizations for educational use.